okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 include_recipe 'workstation::setup'
 ```

-If we now run `sudo chef-client -z -r "recipe[workstation"]` and omit the specific recipe, then the `default.rb` recipe will be used.
+If we now run `sudo chef-client -z -r "recipe[workstation]"` and omit the specific recipe, then the `default.rb` recipe will be used.

 ### default.rb example